EducationalTestingService/python-zpar/README.rst

 ~~~~~

 To use python-zpar, you need the English models for ZPar.
 They can be
-downloaded from `here <http://sourceforge.net/projects/zpar>`__.
-There
+downloaded from the ZPar release page `here <https://github.com/frcchang/zpar/releases/tag/v0.7.5>`__.
-are three models: a part-of-speech tagger, a constituency parser, and a
+There are three models: a part-of-speech tagger, a constituency parser, and a
 dependency parser.
 For the purpose of the examples below, the models are
 in the ``english-models`` directory in the current directory.